The Scary Loophole in the Texas Distracted Driving Ban

 - Every 2 minutes and 4 seconds, a person was injured

-The DOT runs an annual “Talk, Text, Crash” campaign to raise awareness to the seriousness of distracted driving.
+The DOT runs an annual “Talk, Text, Crash” campaign to raise awareness of the seriousness of distracted driving.
 Following the statewide ban on electronic communications, the DOT also launched a “Heads up, Texas” campaign that warned drivers that police officers would be looking out for drivers who had their heads down while driving, a key sign they were using their cellphones.

 Is Texas Doing Enough to Prevent Distracted Driving?